 To comply with the Children’s Online Privacy Protection Act (COPPA), Confection is only available to users who are at least 13 years old.
 If you are under 13, please do not use Confection.

-When you visit our website and sign up for an account, we’ll ask for your name, email address, credit card information, and other details to improve your experience and enable us to process your orders.
-For information on the ways we secure this information, please see the “Security” section below.
+When you visit our website and sign up for an account, we’ll ask for your name, email address, credit card information, and other details to improve your experience and enable us to fulfil our relationship with you For information on the ways we secure this information, please see the “Security” section below.

 We may collect information about anyone who accesses the Confection site, whether they become a registered user or not.
 Example data-points include how often and for how long you are on the site, your search history, and other information related to your use of our service.
-We use this information internally to improve our service, but we will never publish this data or share it with (or sell it to) a third party.
+We use this information internally to improve our service, but we will never publish personally-identifying data without written permission.

-Confection uses links to third-party websites and embedded elements from third-party web services such as Google and Facebook.
+While we never sell data to third parties, Confection does link to third-party websites and embedded elements from third-party web services such as Google and Facebook.
 Search queries might be relayed to third-party data feeds to improve the search result.

 We reserve the right to disclose information to third parties if we believe we are required to do so by law or have a good-faith belief that such access or disclosure is reasonably necessary to: